brockhager/neuroswarm/docs/data-flow-architecture.md

 ## Key Components & Responsibilities

 - Gateway (gateway-node): Accepts client messages, validates and forwards them to the `ns-node` via `/v1/tx` or `/v1/chat`.
 Provides `/debug/peers`, `/history`, and `/v1/mempool` for diagnostics.
+ - Gateway (gateway-node): Accepts client messages, validates and forwards them to the `ns-node` via `/v1/tx` or `/v1/chat`.
+Provides `/debug/peers`, `/history`, `/v1/mempool`, and `/v1/mempool/requeue` for diagnostics and resilience.
+- Policy & resilience: Gateway enforces adapter query policies (max adapters per tx, query timeouts, and in-memory caching) that protect gateway resources from abusive requests or slow adapters.
+Set env vars `GATEWAY_SOURCES_MAX_PER_TX`, `GATEWAY_SOURCES_QUERY_TIMEOUT_MS`, and `GATEWAY_SOURCES_CACHE_TTL_MS` to control them.

+### Sources validation and Allie-AI adapters
+- Gateways query adapters in `/sources/adapters/` during `POST /v1/tx` admission when the tx declares `sourcesRequired`.
+The gateway calls adapters, attaches normalized metadata to the tx (on `entry.payload.sources`), and sets `sourcesVerified=true` when the adapters respond with valid data.
+- We integrate Allie-AI adapters under `/sources/adapters/` with `origin: 'allie-ai'` to enable adapters from the Allie ecosystem (Allie price, weather, news).
+Gateway records adapter queries with `origin=allie-ai` in logs for traceability.
+- When producing blocks, VP stores the payload and the sources metadata in IPFS; the block header includes `sourcesRoot` (merkle root of per-tx sources metadata).
+NS verifies `sourcesRoot` during `POST /blocks/produce` and also exposes `/ipfs/verify` that returns `sourcesValid`.
+Failures to match `sourcesRoot` will result in block rejection.
 - Brain (ns-node): Core PoS node that maintains `blockMap`, headers, and validators and performs signature/merkle verification.
 It does not own the canonical mempool (gateway owns it).
 It:
   - Accepts validators & txs
   - Validates signatures / canonicalization